 Patrick Joseph Livingston was no Bill Dickey, and he was not even close to Roger Bresnahan, or any other catchers during the Dead Ball Era; but he made his mark on baseball.
-When he died on September 19, 1977, of an aneurism at the age of 97, he was the oldest former major leaguer at the time.
+When he died on September 19, 1977, of an aneurism at the age of 97, he was the oldest former major leaguer at the time, and the last surviving player from the American League's inaugural season of 1901.

 His rookie season lasted one game with Cleveland in 1901, the first year of the American League.
 The Indians had taken Livingston after he did fairly well with a semipro team in Kent, Ohio.
 But after Livingston appeared in a game against Boston, he was released.
 Manager Jimmy McAleer didn’t think much of him.
 Livingston batted against Boston’s Cy Young and, as he put it, Young hit him in the ribs with a fastball.
 The resulting bruise was a souvenir of his big-league stay.
 When he returned home his father decided he was done with the big leagues, even though McAleer wanted to send him to the Athletics.